 Rest in peace, space ape.

-The museum complex also includes a planetarium, which is a great place to learn about the stars and planets.
-The International Space Hall of Fame honors world-renowned astronauts, scientists, and other scientists who are involved in science and technology.
+The museum complex also includes a planetarium, a great place to learn about the stars and planets.
+The International Space Hall of Fame honors world-renowned astronauts, scientists, and other scientists involved in science and technology.

-The New Mexico Museum of Space History is a great place to visit if you’re interested in learning about space travel history and the science behind it.
+The New Mexico Museum of Space History is a great place to visit if you want to learn about space travel history and its science.

 16. Horseshoe Bend